 If we’re struggling to put our faith into action, perhaps it’s because we aren’t being intentional about spending time with other Christians who can encourage us along the way.
 After all, we can’t effectively pour into others unless we’ve first filled ourselves.
 One way we do this is by being with like-minded Christians who can fortify us and help us “run the race”(Hebrews 12:1).

 So how can we put our faith into action, even with our busy lives?
 Most importantly, we need to first spend time with Jesus, and then with other Christians, encouraging them and letting them encourage us.
 Then we’ll be ready to put our faith into action out in the world.

 Lord, thank you that I have fellow Christians who can encourage me.
 Help me to fill up on you and take advantage of their encouragement so I can put my faith into action.
 Amen.

-Read Further — Here is an idea for you and a few other Christians to do in order to put your faith into action.
-Form a Neighborhood Prayer Walk.
+Additional Resource: Here is an idea for you and a few other Christians to do in order to put your faith into action.
+Start a Neighborhood Prayer Walk.